stringparser/parth/readme.md

   - `null` for non-supported types
   - `regex` object with properties below
     - path: the input path sanitized
-    - def: number of default regexes used for set
-    - cus: number of custom regexes parsed for set
     - depth: type `number`, integer representing the `depth` of the path

 `path` can contain any number of parameters(regexes) in the form